-But what makes the process special is the use of raw material and the traditional process.
-The ghee manufacturer can combine hygienic production process and superior quality milk #butter, can make best quality cow ghee.
+It here milk made cream or unsalted butter is used as the raw ingredient.
+But what makes the process special is the use of raw material and the authenticity of the process.
+If a ghee manufacturer combines hygienic production process and best quality milk butter, it results in best quality ghee production.

-Ghee is also known as clarified butter.
-This dairy item is procured from milk butter.
-In a slow cooking process milk butter gets boiled and gradually the lactose and casein part of the milk gets removed from the butter.
-Ghee making process eliminated milky part from the butter hence it is called clarified butter.
+Ghee is popularly termed as clarified butter in Western countries.
+This dairy item is made from milk butter in a slow cooking process by boiling.
+During boiling the lactose and casein part of the milk gets removed from the butter.
+Ghee making process eliminates milky part from the butter.
+Butterfat get more clrified, hence it is called clarified butter.

 Clarified butter vs. Butter: risk of allergy

 Clarified butter and butter are both dairy products.
 But what butter contains, ghee does not contain the same elements.
 Butter contains lactose and casein, but ghee is lactose and casesin free.

 As ghee (clarified butter) is produced by heating milk butter and milk solids get removed during butter boiling.
 Due to no trace of lactose and casein in ghee, lactose intolerant people can consume the ghee without the risk of dairy allergy.

 There is a huge different of smoke point between clarified butter and dairy butter.
 Butter offers a smoke point of 350 degrees F but grass fed cow ghee offers a smoke point of 485 degrees F.

 In ghee manufactuing process, if we close view how to make ghee from milk, nutrients packed milk plays a critical tole in deciding fatty acid quantity in ghee.
 More health fatty acids ghee contains, it will offer a higher smoking point.

 Organic Pure cow ghee is more shelf-stable than cow milk butter.
 Pure organic quality ghee can be stored for 18 months from the date of manufacturing but butter can be preserved for 6 months with the consistent support of refrigeration.